richtastic/ff/src/3DR/wiki/app.md

 		- take several photos from various angles
 		- you put the model up on the museum website

+	- you're a 3D printing geek
+		- you want to create a fix for a part (eg fridge foot, ...)
+		- you put the model in the printer
+		- you fix your broken appliance

 	- social sharing

 	- measure something?